aDecoy/rust-workshop/src/examples/module3/rust_app/README.md

 # Challenge
-Expand the functionality of the UserDetails struct a little bit:
+Expand the functionality of the User struct a little bit:

 1. Add an optional age property
 2. Add a new update_age function to update a users age with a new value